 Customers who find what they are looking for in this product segment tend to fit the image of the “classic mountain climber”.
 Their terrain is glacier touring and alpine peaks, which can usually be reached without major ice scrambling.
 Classic ice axes or hybrid ice axes are also generally used on alpine ski tours.

 When buying an ice axe, you should also pay attention to the optimal shaft length as well as the suitable model.
-To determine the correct length, the following principle applies: On the hanging arm the axe held by the head should reach to just above the ground.
+To determine the correct length, the following principle applies: On your hanging arm, the axe held by the head should reach to just above the ground.

 Alpine ice climbing